fluffybird2323/n-bit-sklansky-adder-code-generator-notebook/README.md

 <br>

 <br>
-Update: notebook is complete and has been tested via simulation in xilinx vivado 2018.3
+Update: notebook is complete and has been tested via simulation in xilinx vivado 2018.3 and on basys3 FPGA Board